ibm-cloud-docs/vpc/vpc-vpn-sysdig-monitoring-metrics.md

 | `Metric type` | `gauge` |
 | `Value type`  | `none` |
 | `Segment by` | `Service instance, VPN name, Connection name, Connection ID, IBM IS Generation 2` |
-{: caption="Table 6: VPN connection status" caption-side="top"}
+{: caption="Table 11: VPN connection status" caption-side="top"}

 ## Metric segmentation
 {: attributes}

-You can split the metrics that Sysdig presents into various visualizations in the Sysdig dashboard, allowing views of different metrics based on your preferences.
+You can split the metrics that Sysdig presents into various visualizations in the Sysdig dashboard, allowing views of different metrics based on your preference.
 For example, if you have multiple VPN gateways or accounts with different VPN gateways in each account, you might want to focus on a particular gateway name.

 As an example, you can segment the `VPN Gateway Bytes Input` by `IBM VPN for VPC gateway name` to show how many bytes per minute are received for a VPN gateway through its name.
 To illustrate this example, let's assume that your account has 10 VPN gateways with different names.
 The dashboard contains different lines in different colors.
 Each line represents received bytes per minute for a VPN gateway.